somersbmatthews/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 </details>
 <br>

 Now try to use it.
+Try to add some items with your form.

 ### Uh oh, it's broke, ain't it?